benbhall/benbhall.github.io/_posts/2022-10-15-opentelemtry-observability.md

 That, for me, is the core observability problem: **Why is the system exhibiting this behaviour?**

-That is, can you answer the question without having redeploy with extra logs and 'printlines'?
-Where you can only answer questions about expected problems - that's monitoring, not observability!
+And if you're doing observability right, you should be able to answer that question without having to redeploy with additional logs or 'prints'.

+If you can only answer questions about predictable problems - that's monitoring, not observability.

 ## Telemetry and the Three Pillars of Observability